affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

     <img src="images/input-embeddings.png">
 </p>

 First of all, the type of atoms and their charges will be embedded to the vectors and summed.
-Note that the positional embeddings will not be used in this model.
-Because the attention layer will calculate the attention scores relatively.
-And thanks to the absence of the positional embeddings, there is no limit of the number of atoms.
+Note that the positional embeddings will not be used to the input because attention layers will calculate the attention scores relatively.
+And thanks to the absence of the positional embeddings, there is no limit to the number of atoms.

 <p align="center">
     <img src="images/disentangled-attention.png">
 </p>

-After that, the hidden representations will be attended by relative attention layers.
-Similar to the disentangled attention introduced in DeBERTa, our relative attention performs not only from contents to contents, but also between relative informations and contents.
+The hidden representations will be attended by the attention layers.
+Similar to the disentangled attention introduced in DeBERTa, our relative attention is performed not only for contents, but also between relative informations and the contents.
 The relative informations include relative distances and the type of bonds between the atoms.

 <p align="center">
     <img src="images/position-embedding.png">
 </p>

-The relative information R is calculated as above.
-The euclidean distances are encoded through sinusoidal encoding, with modified basis (from 10000 to 100).
-The bond type embeddings can be represented as below:
+The relative information **R** is calculated as above.
+The euclidean distances are encoded through sinusoidal encoding, with modified period (from 10000 to 100).
+The bond type embeddings can be described as below:

 <p align="center">
     <img src="images/bond-type-embedding.png">
 </p>

-The important thing is that **disconnections (i.e. there is no bond between two certain atoms) should be embedded as index 0, rather than excluded from attending**.
-Also the [CLS] tokens are separated from other normal bond-type embeddings in the relative attention.
+The important thing is **disconnections (i.e. there is no bond between two certain atoms) should be embedded as index 0, rather than excluded from attention**.
+Also [CLS] tokens are separated from other normal bond-type embeddings on relative attention.

-According to the above architecture, the model successfully attends to the relations between the atoms.
-And similar to the other transformer-based models, it also shows that pretraining from large-scale compound dataset achieves better performance, even with few samples for finetuning.
+According to the above architecture, the model successfully focuses on the relations of the atoms.
+And similar to the other transformer-based models, it also shows that pretraining from large-scale dataset achieves better performance, even with few finetuning samples.
 We pretrained our model with PubChem3D (50M) and PubChemQC (3M).
 For PubChem3D, the model was trained to predict conformer-RMSD, MMFF94 energy, shape self-overlap, and feature self-overlap.
 For PubChemQC, the model was trained to predict the singlet excitation energies from S1 to S10 states.

 ## Reproduction

-To reproduce our results on the competition or pretrain the model, you should follow the below steps.
-You may need really large disk and high-performance GPUs (e.g. A100s).
+To reproduce our results on the competition or pretrain a new model, you should follow the below steps.
+A large disk and high-performance GPUs (e.g. A100s) will be required.

 ### Download PubChem3D and PubChemQC
 First of all, let's download PubChem3D and PubChemQC datasets.
-The following commands will download the datasets and format to the specific structure.
+The following commands will download the datasets and format to the specific dataset structure.

 ```bash
 $ python utilities/download_pubchem.py
 $ python utilities/download_pubchemqc.py
 ```

-Although we used 50M PubChem3D compounds, you can use full 100M samples if your network status and download client are available while downloading.
+Although we used 50M PubChem3D compounds, you can use full 100M samples if your network status and the client are available while downloading.

 After downloading all datasets, we have to create index files which indicate the seeking position of each sample.
 Because the dataset size is really large, it is impossible to load the entire data to the memory.
 So our dataset will access the data randomly using this index files.